nicksergeant/snipt-cli/README.md

     alias sp='snipt post_and_get_url'

-...so it's nice and sweet:
+...so it's short and sweet:

     echo For real.|sp javascript|xargs open